Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 Conventionally, a vertex operator $V_A(0)$ is imagined as a local operator inserted at the origin of the half-disk.
-This is the right picture for so-called {\it Fock space states}, whose $L_0$ eigenvalue is bounded from above\footnote{For bosonic strings we are usually concerned with free boson CFTs, where it may be more appropriate to say that a Fock space state is characterized by a bounded eigenvalue for the mass$^2$ operator, which is $L_0$ with noncompact momenta subtracted out.}.
-In our discussion, however, vertex operators will often be nonlocal.
-For example, this occurs for states carrying operators displaced from the origin of the half-disk.
+This is the right picture for a so-called {\it Fock space state}---a state built as a linear combination of states whose {\it level} is bounded from above. {\it Level} refers to the $L_0$ eigenvalue, possibly with a shift so that the relevant ground state(s) of the system have level $0$.
+In string field theory we will need to think about states whose level is not bounded from above, and vertex operators will often be nonlocal.
+For example, this occurs for states carrying operators displaced from the origin of the half-disk, as in \eq{inout}.
 Vertex operators may also contain an infinite number of insertions of the energy-momentum tensor which have the cumulative effect of changing the shape of the half-disk.
-So the vertex operator may formally represent a state which is quite different from a half-disk with operator at the origin.
-What is true, however, is that we can construct a basis for $\H$ using eigenstates of $L_0$ whose vertex operators are local at the origin.
+The assumption, however, is that we can construct a basis for $\H$ using states of definite level whose vertex operators are local at the origin.
 This is often called a {\it Fock space basis}, and the expression of a state in this basis is called the {\it Fock space expansion}.
-Nonlocal vertex operators can appear if we allow infinite sums of states in Fock space basis.
-To give a toy example which illustrates the essential point, consider a delta function $\delta(x)$, which has support at $x=0$.
-All derivatives of thee delta function also have support only at $x=0$, but the infinite sum
+A more or less equivalent term (though with slightly different emphasis) is {\it level expansion}.
+Nonlocal vertex operators can appear if we allow infinite sums of states in a Fock space basis.
+To give an example which illustrates the essential point, consider a delta function $\delta(x)$, which has support at $x=0$.
+All derivatives of the delta function also have support only at $x=0$, but the infinite sum,

 has support at $x=-a$.
-Though a vertex operator may be nonlocal, it cannot be arbitrarily nonlocal; it must still be localized within the unit half-disk.
-What this means concretely is that, in the context of a correlator of bulk local operators and $V_A(0)$ on the UHP, the OPE of any pair of local operators will converge inside a circle which extends (at minimum) to the nearest other local operator, to the real axis, or to the unit half-disk, whichever is closest.
+Though a vertex operator may be nonlocal, it cannot be arbitrarily nonlocal.
+It must still be localized within the unit half-disk.
+What this means concretely is that, in the context of a correlator of bulk local operators and $V_A(0)$ on the UHP, the OPE of any pair of bulk local operators will converge inside a circle which extends (at minimum) to the nearest other local operator, to the real axis, or to the unit half-disk, whichever is closest.